xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 #### Rejecting the conflict

-If the user rejects the conflict we want to:
+If the user rejects the conflict, we want to:

 - Remove the `conflict` object from our state.
-- Remove the conflicting assignment from the local assignments array
+- Remove the conflicting assignment from the local assignments array.

 ```javascript
 handleRejectConflict = () => {